- About us

 How to develop your career in data science

-With 700,000 job openings expected to be available by 2020 (The Quant Crunch report, Burning Glass, Business-Higher Education Forum and IBM), it’s hard to believe that the term ‘Data Scientist’ was coined only nine years ago.
+With 700,000 job openings expected to be available by 2020 (The Quant Crunch report, Burning Glass), it’s hard to believe that the term ‘Data Scientist’ was coined only nine years ago.

 In the world of Big Data, demand is high for people who can decipher large volumes of data, analyse it and turn it into real insights that businesses can use to drive decisions.
 But not just anyone can become a data scientist and it is becoming increasingly difficult for employers to find the highly skilled professionals they need.
-Chris Rosebert, Head of Data Science and AI, Networkers, reveals the traits employers are looking for and how you can progress in the field of data science.
+Chris Rosebert, Head of AI & Robotics, Networkers, reveals the traits employers are looking for and how you can progress in the field of data science.

 An education in data science

 A natural interest in mathematics and computer science at an early age is a positive indication that you have the potential for a successful career in data science.
 The nature of a data scientist’s role is analytical so you will only succeed in this role if you are a critical thinker and a keen problem solver.

 There is an expectation amongst employers for data scientists to have an advanced education.
 In fact, 88% of data scientists have a Master’s degree and 46% have PhDs (simplilearn.com) so if you want to stand a chance of earning this title, you’ll have to have a high level of education.
 Studying Computing, Maths, Statistics, Science or Engineering and gaining knowledge of different statistical methods is solid preparation for a data science career.

 With your impressive education and proven knowledge of managing and interpreting data, you may be able to walk straight into a job as Junior Data Scientist.
 Through research or a placement year, you may have had the chance to gain industry experience and this will certainly help get your foot in the data science door.